 What being vegan means to me

 I don’t contribute to the animal product industry, but that doesn’t mean I can’t consume animal products.
 For example, I’ll eat animal products to avoid food waste, finishing someone else’s meal, for instance, or use bones from a butcher if they’re given to me for free.
 Roadkill would also be acceptable in theory.
+I can wear second-hand leather.
+I don’t go to the zoo.
+If supply and demand of animal products is not affected by my actions and I don’t make those companies more profitable, then the action is probably not vegan.

 Why I’m vegan

-- I’m more than 50% certain that animals deserve moral consideration.
+• I’m more than 50% certain that animals deserve moral consideration.

-- I’m reasonably confident that future generations will look back on the animal industry like we now look back on the slave trade.
+• I’m reasonably confident that future generations will look back on the animal industry like we now look back on the slave trade.
 Though I admit this is a weak argument, since future societies might be as well be aliens from our perspective.

-- I try to live morally consistently.
+• I try to live morally consistently.
 Lots of people are disgusted by the idea of eating a dog or cat, yet think nothing of eating calves, pigs, or birds.
 That’s inconsistent.

-- Most people think raping an animal is immoral, but eating one is fine.
+• Most people think raping an animal is immoral, but eating one is fine.
 That’s also inconsistent.
 You can argue that one correlates with sociopathy while the other doesn’t, but I’m not interested in reasons for why we should allow one but not the other, but instead in their moral value.

-- If you think both are acceptable, I respect your consistency even though we disagree.
+• If you think both are acceptable, I respect your consistency even though we disagree.

-- If you think one is okay and the other isn’t, I think you’re being hypocritical.
+• If you think one is okay and the other isn’t, I think you’re being hypocritical.

-- also Health and Environment reasons, but I want to explore moral reasoning here
+• also Health and Environment reasons, but I want to explore moral reasoning here

 The “animals eat animals, so why can’t I?” argument

-- Humans are capable of moral reasoning.
+• Humans are capable of moral reasoning.
 Animals are not.

-- This is an appeal to nature fallacy.
+• This is an appeal to nature fallacy.

-- Animals also have sex with or rape other animals, should we also rape animals?
+• Animals also have sex with or rape other animals, should we also rape animals?

-The “animals would kill use though” argument
+The “animals would kill us though” argument

-- You’re not an animal that kills to survive so comparing yourself to them or using them as ethical role models makes no sense.
+• You’re not an animal that kills to survive so comparing yourself to them or using them as ethical role models makes no sense.

-- Livestock animals are herbivorous and are in Captivity, and represent no threat to you whatsoever.
+• Livestock animals are herbivorous and are in captivity, and represent no threat to you whatsoever.

 I’m not vegan can we still be friends?